Margaret Haughery: Margaret Statue

-The little park in which Margaret's statue is erected is officially named Margaret Place.
-It has often been stated that this is the first public monument erected to a woman in the United States.
-It is the statue of a woman, sitting in a low chair or the era, with her arms around a child, who leans against her.
-Margaret wears thick shoes, a simple gingham dress, with her perennial shawl draped around her shoulders, and a bonnet; she is stout and short, and her face is a square-chinned Irish face; but her eyes look at you like your mother's.
+The park in which the statue stands is officially named Margaret Place.
+It has frequently been described as the first public monument erected to a woman in the United States.
+The sculpture depicts a seated woman in contemporary dress, with a child leaning against her.
+She is shown wearing practical shoes, a simple gingham dress, a shawl, and a bonnet.
+The plaque on the statue bears the single word "Margaret."

-The small park is located where Camp and Prytania Streets meet in New Orleans.
-The poignant and beloved statue of a middle-aged woman seated in a chair with a small child nearby bears a plaque of one word: "Margaret."

-At the time, Margaret's statue was thought to be the first monument to be erected in the United States in honour of a woman.
-As one leading New Orleans newspaper editorial put it, “She was the most deservedly eminent, the most justly famous, of all the women of New Orleans, of our generation or of any other, in the whole history of the city.”
+The site is located at the intersection of Camp and Prytania Streets in New Orleans.
+At the time of its unveiling, the statue was widely regarded as the first monument in the United States dedicated to a woman.
+One New Orleans newspaper editorial stated, "She was the most deservedly eminent, the most justly famous, of all the women of New Orleans, of our generation or of any other, in the whole history of the city".

-Many still hail Margaret's sculpture as the first American statue of a notable woman.
-Officially, it is the second US monument to honour a woman, as the 1879 monument on Dustin Island in New Hampshire to Hannah Dustin (who in 1697 killed nine of her sleeping Indian captors and escaped) antedates Margaret's monument by five years, and was privately erected by her family on private property.
-However, Margaret's monument is the first publicly erected statue of a woman in the United States, the first monument to an American female philanthropist, and the only known statue to a baker.
+Subsequent historical assessments have clarified that while a monument to Hannah Dustin erected in 1879 in New Hampshire predates Margaret’s statue, that monument was privately commissioned and located on private property.
+Margaret's statue is therefore recognised as the first publicly erected statue of a woman in the United States, the first monument dedicated to an American female philanthropist, and the only known public statue honouring a baker.

 Renewed interest in Margaret

-An Ireland-based group called the "Margaret of New Orleans Tully Committee" is reconstructing Margaret's Irish birthplace cottage, using original stone.
+An Ireland-based group called the "Margaret of New Orleans Tully Committee" has reconstructed Margaret's Irish birthplace cottage, using original stone.
 The group is dedicated to raising awareness about Margaret and her life's work.

 A full-length documentary film about Irish-born American heroine, Margaret, is currently in production, Who is Margaret Haughery?
 And why don't you know who she is?
 It will contain interviews with historians, including the author of the 1996 biography: Margaret: Friend of Orphans, Mary Lou Widmer.
 The documentary is introduced by former United States Ambassador to the Vatican, Corinne Claiborne Lindy Boggs.

 In 2009 the Leitrim Youth Theatre Company, Carrigallen, Ireland, mounted the first known live-theatre production of Margaret's life story.
 The stage performance "Our Story of Margaret of New Orleans" featured original music and songs.

 The Ogden Museum of Southern Art obtained a Jacques Amans original portrait of Margaret.